Dual Degree M.D./OMS Certificate Program

 Applications to the M.D./OMS Certificate Program are submitted through the American Dental Education Association Postdoctoral Application Support Service (ADEA PASS) and acceptances are offered through the Postdoctoral Dental Matching Program at National Matching Services, Inc. The applicants must have a dental degree granted by a Commission on Dental Accreditation (CODA)-recognized school in the United States or Canada, must be a U.S. citizen or legal resident, and must demonstrate outstanding academic ability, clinical skills, and professionalism.

 The Long SOM Admissions Committee has full and final authority for all students admitted to the M.D. program.
-The M.D./OMS subcommittee of the Long SOM Admissions Committee will assist the combined certificate program with reviews, interviews, assessments, and selections of potential applicants.
+The M.D./OMS Liaison of the Long SOM Admissions Committee will assist the combined certificate program with reviews, interviews, assessments, and selections of potential applicants.
 The members of the M.D./OMS subcommittee present at deliberations will approve the rank list on behalf of the entire Long SOM Admissions Committee.
 The M.D./OMS Certificate Program will accept a maximum of 3 students per entering class.

 Only applicants who are American citizens or possess official status as Permanent Residents of the U.S. can be considered for interview and acceptance at this time.